armindojr/pure-gen/README.md

 - Because i wanted to publish this as an new package in npm

 What are the major changes compared to original project?
-- I removed all script builds to make this generator compatible with standalone js.
-In my opinion older node versions is hard to mantain too, so i decided to only offer support to versions below to v8.
+- I removed all script builds that make this generator compatible with standalone js.
+In my opinion older node versions is hard to mantain too, so i decided to only offer support to versions after v8.
 All unit tests is rewrite to use modern testing tools like jest.
-Extended changelog in [CHANGELOG.md](./CHANGELOG.md)
+Extended changelog in [CHANGELOG.md](https://raw.githubusercontent.com/armindojr/pure-gen/master/CHANGELOG.md)

 ## Maintainer